LABARUM GUARD

 SOCIAL

-Members of the Labarum Guard are encouraged to meet annually on the Eve of the Anniversary of the Battle of Saxa Ruba in their local cohorts for the Victory Feast of the Labarum - to remember and celebrate the vision of the cross in the sky, and epiphany of Jesus to Saint Constantine.
+Members of the Labarum Guard are encouraged to meet annually on the Eve of the Anniversary of the Battle of Saxa Rubra in their local cohorts for the Victory Feast of the Labarum - to remember and celebrate the vision of the cross in the sky, and epiphany of Jesus to Saint Constantine.
 This is a Victory Feast and should conform with local customs.
 It will be presided over by member of the Labarum Guard or the commander of the local cohort.
-Here is a formal and liturgical ceremonial form that may be used,
+Here is a formal and liturgical ceremonial form that may be used.

 Those who do not have a cohort may observe the feast from anywhere.
 The Legio Christi will publish a service on the Internet Chapel on October 27th.
 There will be a special dedication and communion held by the Legio Christi wherein all the names of the new Labarum Guards will be held up in prayer and dedication to the Lord.
 All centurions are invited to say the prayer everywhere.